QU Law Class of 2020 (of 104 employed)

 The School of Law has 30 full-time and 75 part-time faculty members, 10 administrative staff members and 3 full-time librarians.

-With a student-centered focus and an environment that fosters rigor and collaboration, Quinnipiac offers outstanding programs leading to the JD (juris doctor), JD/MBA (joint juris doctor and master of business administration degree), JD/MELP (combined juris doctor and master of environmental law and policy in conjunction with Vermont Law School), JD/MERL (combined juris doctor and master of energy regulation and law in conjunction with Vermont Law School), JD/MFALP (combined juris doctor and master of food and agriculture law and policy in conjunction with Vermont Law School), JD/MSW (combined juris doctor and master of social work degree), a LLM in Health Law, and a Health Care Compliance Certificate.
+With a student-centered focus and an environment that fosters rigor and collaboration, Quinnipiac offers outstanding programs leading to the JD (juris doctor), JD/MBA (joint juris doctor and master of business administration degree), JD/MELP (combined juris doctor and master of environmental law and policy in conjunction with Vermont Law School), JD/MERL (combined juris doctor and master of energy regulation and law in conjunction with Vermont Law School), JD/MFALP (combined juris doctor and master of food and agriculture law and policy in conjunction with Vermont Law School), JD/MSW (combined juris doctor and master of social work degree), and a LLM in Health Law.

 Find the information you need to start planning your program here: